Jo-cloud85/jo-cloud85/README.md

 ### Hi there 👋

 # 💫 About Me:
-- 🌱 I'm currently learning backend development to develop some of the frontend apps I've built into full-stack application.
+- 🌱 I'm currently learning backend development to develop some of the frontend apps I've built into full-stack applications.
 - 🔭 I’m currently working on as many Frontend Mentor challenges as I can
 - ⚡ Fun fact:
      - Used to be an architectural associate and designer for about 6 years
      - No coding background prior to this
      - Came across full-stack development in Jan 2023 while learning Python and start to like it.
      - Took a leap of faith to switch career into full-stack development

 # 💻 Tech Stack: